7.3b How Corn is Processed to Make Ethanol

 The process of making corn into ethanol is a multistep process.
-The first step is milling the corn.
+The first step is to milling the corn.
 It can be done by dry milling or wet milling.
 Figures 7.10a and 7.10b show the process steps for each wet and dry milling.
-For wet milling, the corn kernels are broken down into starch, fiber, corn germ, and protein by heating in sulfurous acid solution for 2 days.
-The starch is separated and can produce ethanol, corn syrup, or food grade starch.
-As is noted in Figure 7.10a, the wet milling process also produces additional products including feed, corn oil, gluten meal and gluten feed.
+For wet milling, the corn kernels are broken down into starch, fiber, corn germ, and protein by heating in the sulfurous acid solution for 2 days.
+The starch is separated and can produce ethanol, corn syrup, or food-grade starch.
+As is noted in Figure 7.10a, the wet milling process also produces additional products including feed, corn oil, gluten meal, and gluten feed.
 Dry milling is a simpler process than wet milling, but it also produces fewer products.
 The main products of dry milling are ethanol, CO2, and dried distiller grain with solubles (DDGS).
 Let's go through each of the steps in the dry grind process.
 The five steps are: 1) grinding, 2) cooking and liquefaction, 3) saccharification, 4) fermentation, and 5) distillation.

 For dry grinding corn, a hammermill or roller mill is used to do the grinding.
 Figure 7.11 is a schematic of a hammermill with corn being put through it.
 The hammers are attached to rods that turn on a rotor.
 As the rotor turns, the feed (corn in this case) is hammered against the wall.
-A screen at the bottom allows particles that are small enough to leave the unit and keeps in the larger particles to continue to be hammered until all the material is in the correct size range.
+A screen at the bottom allows particles that are small enough to leave the unit and keep in the larger particles to continue to be hammered until all the material is in the correct size range.
 The grinding helps to break the tough outer coatings of the corn kernel, which will increase the surface area of the starch.
 Once the corn is broken down, it is mixed/slurried with heated water to form a mash or slurry.

 Cooking and Liquefaction